New Mexico Standard 1 Year Residential Lease Agreement Template 1 pdf New Mexico Residential Lease Agreement Template

 7. Utility Charges – The Lease must list the Tenant’s utility responsibilities.

-8. Disclosure of Ownership – Landlord/Property Manager must provide contact info.
+8. Disclosure of Ownership – The Landlord/Property Manager must provide contact info.

-9. Right of Entry – A 24-hour written notice is required before rental property entry unless it’s an in emergency.
+9. Right of Entry—A 24-hour written notice is required before rental property entry unless it’s an emergency.

-10. Mold Disclosure Act – If there is any known mold or prior testing, the Tenant must sign the mold disclose form.
+10. Mold Disclosure Act – The Tenant must sign the mold disclosure form if there is any known mold or prior testing.
 [5]

 Sample Montana Residential Lease Agreement